 Start with a medium sized saucepan and heat your olive oil over medium heat.
 Add in your minced garlic and sautee just until fragrant.

 At this point you can add in the grated onion and spices.
 Simmer these together fro about 5 minutes before tossing in the tomatoes, lentils and water.
-Bring everything to a gentle simmer before covering partially with a lid.
+Bring everything to a gentle simmer before covering with a lid.

-Leave the lid on and simmer for about 30 minutes, or until you can bite through the lentils without any grittiness (taste testing is important here just like it would be with cooking pasta).
+Simmer for about 30 minutes, or until you can bite through the lentils without any grittiness (taste testing is important here just like it would be with cooking pasta).
 If the lentils feel undercooked, add ½ cup of water and continue to cook until cooked through.

 Once the lentils are fully cooked, add tomato paste and stir until evenly incorporated.
 Taste to see if the lentils need any additional salt or paprika and serve with a sprinkle of fresh parsley, paprika and flaky salt.